dukedrake/webHighlighter/README.md

 # WebHighlighter

 Firefox extension to highlight and share links to arbitrary elements on a webpage.

+Oh time flies so fast.
+While being busy with studies and working, the W3C seems to have come up with an official way of linking to text fragments!
+How neat is that! =D https://wicg.github.io/scroll-to-text-fragment/ .
+And Google already published an extension to link to selected text: https://chrome.google.com/webstore/detail/link-to-text-fragment/pbcodcjpfjdpcineamnnmbkkmkdpajjg (article on web.dev: https://web.dev/text-fragments/ ).
+So, finally, after about 30years of waiting, development is really picking up speed here!

 All elements in a DOM-tree of a HTML document are individually addressable - probably best known from addressing CSS elements (cf. CSS specificity).
 So ... the thought of enhancing the URL-scheme (the fragment-part to be exact) to accomodate a path compatible with `document.querySelector()` was not too far fetched after all.

 Ever wanted to link a specific paragraph/image/link/table cell/list item/etc. of a long webpage to a friend/colleague/...webpage?
 Now you can \o/